 - Delta Hotels By Marriott Downtown: You’ll absolute love staying at this contemporary hotel featuring well-appointed rooms, a stylish indoor swimming pool, and a seasonal sun deck with views over the city.

 - Hotel Le Germain: Ranked among the best luxury hotels in Calgary, this lovely boutique hotel matches a superb location with spacious & luxurious rooms.
-Chill out with a relaxing massage at the Santé Spa, a juicy steak at the Charcut Roast House or a nightcap at the Lounge Central 899 to make the most out of your stay.
+Chill out with a relaxing massage at the Santé Spa, a juicy steak at the Charcut Roast House or a nightcap at the Lounge Central 899 to make the most out of your visit.

 - Calgary Marriott Downtown: Delivering the unforgettable accommodations experience that its brand is famous for, this downtown luxury hotel is a great choice for tourists thanks to its prime location beside Calgary Tower and the Glenbow Museum.
 You’ll love the breadth of amenities here from the indoor pool & fitness centre to the several on-site restaurants.